Image

 Ramucirumab Plus Pembrolizumab vs Usual Care for Treatment of Stage IV or Recurrent Non-Small Cell Lung Cancer Following Immunotherapy, Pragmatica-Lung Study

-Testing new drug combo for advanced lung cancer after immunotherapy.
+Comparing new treatments for advanced lung cancer after immunotherapy.

 Recruiting